unikraft/unikraft/doc/guides/developers-app.rst

 correct and compatible compiler and linker flags).

-In greater detail, in order for an application to work with Unikraft you need to provide at least the following three files:
+In greater detail, in order for an application to work with Unikraft you need to provide at least the following four files:

  * **Makefile**: Used to specify where the main Unikraft repo is with respect to the application's repo, as well as repos for any external